Khloe Kardashian And Her Sisters Hit The Skating Rink To Get Away From It All

 — Khloé (@khloekardashian) February 5, 2019

-The sisters seem to be a huge support for Khloe as she goes through the breakup scandal, in addition to the skate night they also had a girls night out shortly after the scandal first broke as covered by Inquisitr.
+The sisters seem to be a huge support for Khloe as she goes through the breakup scandal.
+In addition to the skate night, they also had a girls night out shortly after the scandal first broke, as covered by The Inquisitr.

-They were dressed in sheer clothing and posted a few sexy pictures of the occasion on social media.
-While it wasn’t exactly clear what it was they were doing to blow off steam that night, they did see to be enjoying themselves.
+They were dressed in sheer clothing and posted a few sexy pictures from the evening on social media.
+While it wasn’t exactly clear what it was they were doing to blow off steam that night, they did seem to be enjoying themselves.

-A scandal like this would be devastating for anyone and Khloe seems to be holding strong as she bears through it.
-Hopefully she and her daughter True can move on and find a return to normalcy after this all dies down.

-Assuming interest in the scandal doesn’t flare back up again on the upcoming season of Keeping Up With The Kardashians.
+A scandal like this would be devastating for anyone, but Khloe seems to be holding strong as she bears through it.
+Hopefully, she and daughter True can move on and find a return to normalcy after this all dies down… assuming interest in the scandal doesn’t flare back up again on the upcoming season of Keeping Up with the Kardashians.